 It's no secret that the cost of creating and distributing entertainment content have decreased in the past two decades.
-As a result, and as mentioned in Chapter ??, the 21st century has witness a significant "explosion" in content production.
-Economist Joel Waldfogel refers to the this process as the "digital renaissance" in media.
+The 21st century has witness a significant "explosion" in content production.
+Economist Joel Waldfogel refers to the this process as the "digital renaissance" in media content creation.
 Much of this section is based on his ideas.